clojure-emacs/inf-clojure/README.md

 (setq inf-clojure-log-activity t)
 ```

-This creates `.inf-clojure.log` in the process root for you to `tail -f` on.
+This creates `.inf-clojure.log` in the project directory so that you can `tail -f` on it.

 ## License